cpmachado/cpmachado.github.io/bio.md

 	+ University should be about sharing and earning knowledge.
 	+ Unsatisfied with the status quo, started a now defunct movement called
 	  ***Academic Assembly***.
-- Under the guidance of great minds, I built a solid scientific and engineering background.
+- Under the guidance of great people, I built a solid scientific and engineering background.
   + You know who you are, probably.
 - Started working, and experiencing life as an adult.